Mavrepis/Search_Engine/README.md

 The collection of texts used for demonstration purposes is included in the folder _"/data"_ and is a subset of much larger Reuters news collection.
-Furthermore, for the creation of the inverted index, document frequency  and document length structures, HashMap has been used as it supports _insertion_ and _retrieval_ with __O(1)__ time.
+Furthermore, for the creation of the inverted index, document frequency table (which is used to aggregate the appearance of a term in the collection), term frequency table (which is used to aggregate the appearnce of a term inside a document) and document length structures, HashMap has been used as it supports _insertion_ and _retrieval_ with __O(1)__ time.
 One other choice considered for this project was the usage of Binary trees as the structure for the inverted index, which would provide the capability of range queries _(ex. all terms wa-wo)_ increasing the cost of search and insertion at __O(logn)__.

 In the scope of this project a custom boolean expression parser was implemented, which is included in the file _"Logic_Parser"_